simonschllng/node-dynamicscrm-api/README.md

 This node module provides a set of methods to interact with MS Dynamics CRM Online services.
 This is a pure SOAP proxy that supports LiveId authentication.

-The module was created as part of [KidoZen](http://www.kidozen.com) project, as a connector for its Enterprise API feature.
+This module is fork of [dynamicscrm-api](https://www.npmjs.com/package/dynamicscrm-api) which was created as part of [KidoZen](http://www.kidozen.com) project, as a connector for its Enterprise API feature.